Stop-off At Stonehenge

 Sharing is caring!

-With Covid-19 still refusing to bury its ugly head, many people have had numerous travel dreams dashed.
-But this is also a great opportunity to see what is on your doorstep and explore your own country and see what others are so attracted to see.
-For me, the UK is still currently my home and here is my account of one of England’s most visited landmarks and how to make the most of your ‘stay-cation’, this year in the UK.
-So lets dive into my ‘Stop-off At Stonehenge’.
+With Covid-19 causing such a huge global disruption, many people had numerous travel dreams dashed.
+But this period did give people a great opportunity to see what is on their doorstep and explore their own country.
+At the time, the UK was my home and here is my account of one of England’s most visited landmarks.
+So let’s dive into my ‘Stop-off At Stonehenge’.

 The prehistoric monument of Stonehenge dates back 5000 years.
 It is believed that construction began back in 3000 BC!